alba4k/albafetch/README.md

 $ git clone https://github.com/alba4k/albafetch
 $ cd albafetch

+$ make
 # make install
 ```

-`make install` needs elevated privileges on Linux (e.g. `sudo` or a root shell) to write to `/usr/bin`, while `/usr/local/bin` can be accessed as a normal user on macOS.
+`make install` needs elevated privileges on Linux (e.g. `sudo` or a root shell) to write to `/usr/bin`, while `/usr/local/bin` can be accessed as a normal user *on macOS*.

-Alternatively, you may prefer meson to do this:
+Alternatively, you may prefer meson to perform the installation:

 ```
 $ git clone https://github.com/alba4k/albafetch